 - Once the dough is firm and ready, remove it from the fridge and unwrap it.

-- Using a sharp knife, cut ¼-inch slices from the log and place them on a baking sheet, keeping at least an inch of space between them.
+- Using a sharp knife, cut ¼-inch thick slices from the log and place them on a baking sheet, leaving at least 1 inch of space between them.

 - Bake these Nankhatai for 20 to 25 minutes or until lightly golden brown.
 If you want a tender interior of Nankhatai, bake for 20-22 minutes; for a little crispier texture, bake for 25 minutes.
 I baked Nankhatai for 22 minutes.

-- Remove from the oven and transfer onto a cooling rack.
+- Remove from the oven and transfer to a cooling rack.
 Let the cookies cool completely before serving and storing.

 Storing Suggestions